 Hey, have you decided to spend a few weeks discovering the amazing Indochina peninsula?
-Here we are, an amazing 14-day itinerary and tips to travel Vietnam and Cambodia.
+Here we are, an amazing 14-day itinerary and tips to Vietnam and Cambodia Tour.
 These are some selected suggestions that you might find interesting and useful for your two-week journey.
 Keep reading!

 Amazing 14-day itinerary in Vietnam and Cambodia

 Day 1& 2: Hanoi

 Hanoi can be considered as the best and most suitable place for your first two days of the itinerary.

 The very first day of your travel can be a little exhausting due to the flight and transport.
 It would be amazing for you just to settle in a nice hotel nearby Hoan Kiem Lake and take a walk down the ancient town.
 The Old Quarter and the complex of Hoan Kiem Lake as well as the French Quarter can be an amazing start for your journey.